 - Bobbers; you can find bobbers at large retail stores or any sporting goods store

 - Weights, such as fishing weights or screws

 To start this experiment, you first need to decide which types of boat hulls you are going to test.
-Try the ones that are featured in the video, or create your own designs.
+Try the ones that are featured in the Dragonfly TV episode, or create your own designs.